hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 **Retrieving Entries from a Map**

-If you want to retrieve an entry, you can use GET call to `http://10.20.17.1:5701/hazelcast/rest/maps/mapName/key1`.
-You can also retrieve this entry from another member of your cluster such as
+If you want to retrieve an entry, you can use a GET call to `http://10.20.17.1:5701/hazelcast/rest/maps/mapName/key1`.
+You can also retrieve this entry from another member of your cluster, such as
 `http://10.20.17.3:5701/hazelcast/rest/maps/mapName/key1`.

-A sample GET call is shown below.
+An example of a GET call is shown below.

 ```plain
 $ curl -X GET http://10.20.17.3:5701/hazelcast/rest/maps/mapName/foo
 ```

-It will return the following if there is a corresponding value:
+It will return the following response if there is a corresponding value:

 ```plain
 < HTTP/1.1 200 OK